Guide to your Child’s Surgery

 Check-in and Preparation

-From The Zone we will be accompany your child to the holding area, which is adjacent to the operating room.
-Your child’s cardiac anesthesiologist will meet with you here and will then bring your child to the operating room.
-You will have an opportunity to ask questions at that time.
+We will accompany you and your child to the holding area, which is adjacent to the operating room.
+You will meet with your child’s cardiac anesthesiologist to ask any questions you may have.
+Then, you will bring your child to the operating room.

 In the operating room, the anesthesiologist will give your child medicine (anesthesia) to keep your child asleep and pain free throughout the operation.
-While your child is taken into the operating room, we will direct you to the family waiting room adjacent to the Pediatric Cardiac Intensive Care Unit where you can wait during the surgery.
+When we bring your child into the operating room, we will direct you to the family waiting room.

 We understand that you will be very eager to see your child after surgery.
-You will be able to see your child as soon as possible after the necessary postoperative tests (EKG, chest X-ray, etc.).
+You will be able to see your child as soon as possible after we complete the necessary postoperative tests (such as an electrocardiogram or chest X-ray).
+When your child is ready for visitors, a member of your child’s medical team will meet you in the family waiting room.
+They will bring you to your child’s bedside in the PCICU.
+You will be able to meet members of your child’s inpatient team and ask any additional questions you may have.

 Remember to wash your hands or use hand sanitizer every time you enter or leave the PCICU to help ensure a safe recovery.
 Hand sanitizer dispensers are located conveniently throughout the PCICU.
-Hand hygiene plays an important role in preventing infection in the hospital.
-It is your right to ask anyone entering your child’s room to wash their hands or use hand sanitizer.
+Hand hygiene plays an important role in preventing infection.

-In addition to the above information, the following support resources are available to you and your family before and after surgery.
+We have a variety of additional support resources available to you and your family before and after surgery.
 Just ask, and we will connect you with the following:

-- Child Life and Creative Arts Therapy: The staff is available to help support your child and siblings throughout the hospitalization with medical play, toys, music, art, and pet therapy.
+- Child Life and Creative Arts Therapy: The staff can help support your child and siblings throughout the hospitalization with medical play, toys, music, art, and pet therapy.

-- Social Work: Social workers can offer you and your family supportive counseling, community referrals, and assistance with all non-medical concerns you may have.
+- Social Work: Social workers can offer you and your family supportive counseling, community referrals, and assistance with all non-medical concerns.

 - Spiritual Care: The spiritual care team can provide support to members of all different faiths and are available for prayer, rituals, baptisms, and support.

 - Books or Other Materials: We have a wide range of books, brochures, and videos.
-Please contact your social worker or child life specialist for specific recommendations for you and your child.
+Your social worker or child life specialist can make specific recommendations for you and your child.